flenniken/collections/docs/collection-maker.md

 How to create a new collection.

-* create a folder with images
+* create a folder with images following the manual steps
-* run the maker command
+* create the collection's cjson file by running the maker command
-* determine the images in the collection and their order
+* determine the images in the collection and their order with the maker page
-* enter the image descriptions
+* enter the image descriptions with the maker page
 * define the zoom points
 * publish